 Subsection 1.4: I am treated with respect The People: I can be who I am when I am treated with dignity and respect.
 Te Tiriti: Service providers commit to Māori mana motuhake.
 As service providers: We provide services and support to people in a way that is inclusive and respects their identity and their experiences.
-FA Gulf Rise supports residents in a way that is inclusive and respects their identity and experiences.
-Residents and whānau confirmed that they received services in a manner that has regard for their dignity, gender, privacy, sexual orientation, spirituality and choices.
+FA Poynton supports residents in a way that is inclusive and respects their identity and experiences.
+Residents and whānau confirmed that they receive services in a manner that has regard for their dignity, gender, privacy, sexual orientation, spirituality and choices.
 Staff were observed to maintain privacy throughout the audit.
-All residents have purchased a care suite under an Occupation Rights Agreement (ORA), which provides a private room, kitchenette and ensuite.
-There is one double suite suitable for a couple who would choose to share by consent.
-It is currently occupied by a single resident.
+All residents have purchased a care suite under an Occupation Right Agreement (ORA), which provides for a one bedroom or studio unit with kitchenette and ensuite.
+Some of these suites are double and suitable for couples who could choose to share by consent.
+All care suites are currently occupied by a single resident.
 Care staff understood what Te Tiriti o Waitangi meant to their practice, with te reo Māori and tikanga Māori being promoted.
-All staff working at Gulf Rise were educated in Te Tiriti o Waitangi and cultural safety, and this is reflected in day-to-day service delivery.
-Karakia has been introduced and was used at the beginning and end of all meetings.
+All staff working at Poynton were educated in Te Tiriti o Waitangi and cultural safety, and this is reflected in day-to-day service delivery.
+Karakia has been introduced and is used at the beginning and end of all meetings.
 There is signage in te reo Māori located around the facility.
-Tikanga Māori is actively promoted throughout Gulf Rise and incorporated through their activities.
-Gulf Rise responded to tāngata whaikaha needs and enabled their participation in te ao Māori.
-Training on the aging process, diversity and inclusion included training on support for people with disabilities.
+Tikanga Māori is actively promoted throughout Poynton and incorporated through its activities.
+Poynton responded to tāngata whaikaha needs and enabled their participation in te ao Māori.
+Training on the ageing process, diversity and inclusion included training on support for people with disabilities.
 Staff were aware of how to act on residents' advance directives and maximise independence.
-Residents were assisted to have an advanced care plan in place, with all residents having a 'Shared Goals of Care' completed on admission.
-The activities coordinator, with the resident or whānau, completed 'Know me, don't change me - My Life Story', which captured the resident's voice.
+Residents were assisted to have an advanced care plan in place, with residents having the option of completing a 'Shared Goals of Care' on admission.
+The diversional therapist, with the resident and/or whānau, completed 'Know me, My Life Story', a bilingual Māori/English version, which captures the resident's voice.
+Staff have access to advanced care planning - 'To tātou reo - A Taonga for your whenua'.
 Residents interviewed confirmed they were supported to do what was important to them, and this was observed during the audit.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
-Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from FA Employment practices at Gulf Rise included reference checking and police vetting.
-Policies and procedures outlined safeguards in place to protect people from discrimination, coercion, harassment, physical, sexual or other exploitation, abuse, or neglect.
-Workers followed a abuse. code of conduct.
-Professional boundaries were maintained.
-As service providers: We ensure the people using our services are safe and protected from abuse.
-Staff understood the service's policy on abuse and neglect, including what to do should there be any signs of such practice.
-There were no examples of discrimination, coercion, and/or harassment identified during the audit through staff and resident or whānau interviews, or in documentation reviewed.
-Policies and procedures were in place that focused on abolishing institutional and systemic racism, and there was a willingness to address racism and do something about it.
-The residents' property is respected, and their finances were protected.
-Resident tracers and review of care planning and progress notes did not reveal any incidents of abuse; this was confirmed at resident and whānau interviews.
-Resident satisfaction surveys were very positive.
-A strengths-based and holistic model of care was evident and included use of Te Whare Tapa Whā model and Te Tatou Reo advance care planning.
-Māori values and beliefs are part of the mandatory training.
-Shared goals of care were documented for every resident on admission.
-Seven residents and three whānau interviewed expressed satisfaction with the care provided at Gulf Rise, and this was supported by interviews with two allied health professionals.
-Subsection 1.6: Effective communication occurs The people: I feel listened to and that what I say is valued, and I feel that all information exchanged contributes to enhancing my wellbeing.
-Te Tiriti: Services are easy to access and navigate and give clear and relevant health messages to Māori.
-As service providers: We listen and respect the voices of the people who use our services and effectively communicate with FA Residents and whānau at Gulf Rise reported that communication was open and effective, and they felt listened to.
-Information was provided in an easy-to-understand format.
-Changes to residents' health status were communicated to whānau in a timely manner.
-Where other agencies were involved in care, communication had occurred.
-Documentation supported evidence of ongoing contact with whānau or Enduring Power of Attorney (EPOA), and this was confirmed through whānau/family interview. them about their choices.
-Examples of open communication were evident following adverse events and during management of any complaints.
-Residents, whānau and staff reported the nurse manager (NM) and village manager (VM) responded promptly to any suggestions or concerns.
-A communication book was used by staff to coordinate appointments for the resident, make notes and provide daily updates.
+FA Employment practices at Poynton included reference checking and police vetting.
+Policies and procedures outlined safeguards in place to protect people from discrimination, coercion, harassment, physical, sexual or